crislozano/web-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Cristina Lozano Argüelles is an Assistant Professor of interpreting and bilingualism at the Modern Languages and Literatures Department at John Jay College of Criminal Justice.
-She investigates the impact of interpreting experience second language processing.
-She is currently setting up her new eye-tracking lab on bilingualism and interpreting.
+Cristina Lozano Argüelles is an Assistant Professor of interpreting and bilingualism at the Department of Modern Languages and Literatures at John Jay College of Criminal Justice.
+She investigates monolingual and bilingual language processing and, in particular, the effects of interpreting experience on second language processing.
+She is currently working with undergraduate students and setting up her new eye-tracking lab on bilingualism and interpreting.